 Resting on the chalk bedrock is the Basement Till.
 This dates from a glaciation that took place before the one described above.
 At the coast, which to all intents provides a cross-section through material left by ice, the Basement Till is (sometimes) exposed north of Bridlington and at Dimlington High Land.

 The glacier which delivered the two main tills is often considered composite or two-tier in that the ice originated from two sources: north, and north-west.
 Both flows would move together, one partially overriding the other.
-There is also an argument for an initial ice lobe (Skipsea) followed by a re-advance (Withernsea).
+It has also been suggested that an initial ice lobe (Skipsea) was followed by a re-advance (Withernsea).
 Whichever the case, each flow carried its own defining till.

 Until the mid-1970s, Skipsea Till was referred to as Drab Till or Clay, and Withernsea Till as Purple.
 There had also been a Hessle Till but this was successfully argued to be the surface layers of Skipsea and Withernsea tills subjected to weathering over thousands of years.